-Eileen Culleton is a social entrepreneur and advocate for utilising social media to build resilient communities.
+Eileen Culleton is a social entrepreneur and advocate for harnessing the transformative power of social media for social good.

-She is also Founder and CEO (voluntary) of the Emergency 2.0 Wiki, a not for profit free global resource for using social media and new technologies in emergencies.
+She was also Founder and CEO (voluntary) of the Emergency 2.0 Wiki, a not for profit free global resource for using social media and new technologies in emergencies.
+The Wiki was instrumental in accelerating the global use of social media in times of disaster and it ceased operations in 2018.

 Eileen is known for her capacity to help organisations to ‘see the big digital picture’ and to ‘build the digital bridge’ to get there.
 Her down to earth, practical, ‘plain English’ communication style puts clients at ease and helps them build the skills they need to confidently utilise and leverage social media.